The Young Philadelphians: Plot

-Newlywed Kate Judson Lawrence (Diane Brewster) is distraught to discover on her wedding night that her upper-class Philadelphia Main Line husband, William (Adam West) never really wanted to marry her, when he says, "It was my mother who wanted this marriage, to give her a grandson.
+It is 1924.
+Newlywed Kate Judson Lawrence is distraught to discover on her wedding night that her upper-class Philadelphia Main Line husband, William, never really wanted to marry her, when he says, "It was my mother who wanted this marriage, to give her a grandson.
 But I can't love you, Kate, I can't love anyone."

-After William leaves her that night, she seeks comfort from longtime working-class friend and former beau Mike Flanagan (Brian Keith).
-The next day, Kate learns that William died of suicide in a car wreck.
-She gives birth to a son, Anthony Judson "Tony" Lawrence, and raises him in light of his last name.
+After William leaves her that night, she seeks comfort from longtime working-class friend and former beau Mike Flanagan.
+The next day, Kate learns that William died of an apparent suicide in a car wreck.
+Nine months later, Kate gives birth to a son, Anthony Judson "Tony" Lawrence.
+She is visited by William's mother, who has become aware that Flanagan was Tony's father.
+She offers money to Kate if she will not raise her son as a Lawrence, but she refuses, and is cut off from the family money.

-Years later, Tony (Paul Newman) is a smart, ambitious college student working his way through school as a construction worker with his sights on becoming a lawyer.
-One day, he encounters socialite Joan Dickinson (Barbara Rush) when she has a minor car accident.
-They soon fall in love, though Joan is expected by nearly everyone in her lofty social circle to marry millionaire Carter Henry (Anthony Eisley).
-Their mutual friend, Chester "Chet" Gwynn (Robert Vaughn), warns her not to let social pressure separate her from the one she loves as it did him.
+Years later, Tony is a smart, ambitious Princeton University student working his way through college for Flanagan as a construction worker, aiming to become a lawyer.
+One day, he encounters socialite Joan Dickinson when she has a minor car accident.
+They soon fall in love, though Joan is expected by nearly everyone in her lofty social circle to marry millionaire Carter Henry.
+Their mutual friend, Chester "Chet" Gwynn, warns her not to let social pressure separate her from the one she loves as it did him.